Sweden - Data Protection Overview

 However, the GPDR does not apply if the activities are also covered by:

-- Act on Processing of Personal Data in the Foreign Intelligence Operations and Military Security Service of the Swedish Armed Forces (SFS 2007:258) (only available in Swedish here);
+- Act on Processing of Personal Data in the Swedish Armed Forces (SFS 2021:1171) (only available in Swedish here); or

 - Act on the Swedish Security Service's Processing of Personal Data (SFS 2019:1182) (only available in Swedish here).